501ZHY/OpenGL-GLFW-GLAD-CMAKE-FRAME/README.md

 # *Usage*
 This is a frame used to fastly build an OpenGL project without waste time on setting environment.
+This is a very clean project with only simple cube drawing and can run at Linux, MacOS and Windows.

 ### *Each folder contains*
 -*deoendencies*: contains GLFW used for cmake.